Deep Networks and the Multiple Manifold Problem: Problem Formulation and Main Results

-Because it is difficult to endow the network parameters generated by the gradient descent iteration \Cref{eq:gradient_iter_finite} with a specific interpretation, we prefer to reason about how the network error $\prederrN_k$ evolves under gradient descent.
-We calculate (in \Cref{lem:discrete_gradient_ntk}):
+Because it is difficult to endow the network parameters generated by the gradient iteration with a particular interpretation, we prefer to reason about how the network error $\prederrN_k$ evolves under gradient descent.
+We calculate (in \Cref{lem:discrete_gradient_ntk})